-PAD is a condition similar to coronary artery disease (blockage in arteries that supply blood to the heart muscle) and carotid artery disease (blockage in arteries leading to the brain).
-However, with PAD, it's the arteries leading to areas outside the brain and heart that become blocked, including the neck, arms and belly, but most often in the legs and feet.
-Fatty deposits build up in the inner linings of the artery walls of the legs, making them narrower, hindering blood flow and can even stop blood flow to the legs and feet completely.
-This condition can lead to pain, especially when walking, as well as a number of other symptoms like foot wounds that are slow to heal, one foot being much colder than the other, or gangrene.
+PAD is similar to coronary artery disease (blockage in arteries that supply blood to the heart muscle) and carotid artery disease (blockage in arteries leading to the brain).
+However, with PAD, it's the arteries leading to areas outside the brain and heart that become blocked, including the neck, arms and belly, but most often in the legs and feet (lower-extremity PAD).
+Fatty deposits build up in the inner linings of the artery walls of the legs, making them narrower, hindering blood flow and can even stop blood flow to the legs and feet.
+This condition can lead to pain, especially when walking.
+Other symptoms include foot wounds that are slow to heal, one foot being much colder than the other or gangrene.
 In severe cases, foot or leg amputation may be needed.

 Why does diabetes increase the risk for developing PAD?

 People with diabetes are already at an increased risk for PAD.
 There's an even greater chance of developing PAD if one or more of these additional risk factors is present: